apemithrandir/self-hosting-guide/phoenix-server/GUIDE.md

 After you run `phoenixd` for the first time, interrupt the command with `CTRL+C` and this will shut it down.
 Now you just need to setup a `.service` file to make sure it remains running in the background 24/7.

+### Backup Seed

+The 12-word seed phrase for your wallet is stored in plain text in `~/.phoenix/seed.dat`.
+Back up this phrase somewhere for recovery.
+I would probably recommend backing up the complete contents of `~/.phoenix`.

 ### Review Defaults
 You might also want to review some of the default settings and decide whether you want to override these in `~/.phoenix/phoenix.conf`.
 In particular you might want to set a different max mining fee.
 ```bash